HaigBishop/swapbytes/README.md

 - Written in **Rust 2024**.
 - Networked with **libp2p** (pub-sub + request/response).
 - Cross-platform (Linux, macOS, Windows).
-- No central server required – discovery via **mDNS** on-LAN.
+- No central server required – discovery via **mDNS** on-LAN or rendezvous server on other networks.

 ---

 ## Building & Running

 To install and run SwapBytes simplying clone the GitHub repository and run `cargo run`.
 Rust is required.

 ```bash
 # Clone